 TOMATOES, PEPPERS, VEGGIES

-Nobody knows what sort of tomato growing weather we will have this year, but I have something for everybody.
+Here's the current list.
+There's something for everybody.
+These are varieties that should produce well for you in the fickle climate of North Idaho.
 If you are new to growing tomatoes, I recommend getting a plant or two from both early and late varieties.
 Cherry tomatoes are always productive and delicious.
 Hybrids like 4th of July are early and dependable and Heirlooms like Cherokee Purple are worth waiting for.
 We make a point of growing only tasty tomatoes, no insipid extra early types!

 This list is not really complete...a few extras always seem to get seeded.
 Some are quite limited in supply, and some never make it to the Farmers' Market, so if there is something you really want, try to come to the nursery.
 If you can't come Sunday-Wednesday, 1-6 pm, then call for an appointment (208) 682-9855